 If you have trouble falling asleep at night, you're not alone.
-Lots of people lay awake at night and not so many know that the solution may be as simple as "screening out" screens in the hour or two before you go to bed!
+Many people lay awake at night struggling to get a good night's rest.
+For some, the solution may be as simple as "screening out" screens in the hour or two before going to bed.

 Research shows that blue light — the kind that comes out of your computer or television screen — actually helps your brain stay alert.
 And is that what you want at bedtime?
 Not so much.

 If your nighttime activities include going online, watching TV, or playing video games in front of those blue-lit screens, chances are cutting out or cutting back on these activities could improve the quality of your sleep.